-- There is a deliberate intention to hurt or humiliate. - There is a power imbalance that makes it hard for the victim to defend themselves. - It is usually persistent.
+- There is a deliberate intention to hurt or humiliate.

+- There is a power imbalance that makes it hard for the victim to defend themselves.

+- It is usually persistent.

+- It is repeated over a period of time

+- Difficult to defend against.

 Occasionally an incident may be deemed to be bullying even if the behaviour has not been repeated or persistent - if it fulfils all other descriptions of bullying.
-This possibility should be considered, particularly in cases of hate crime related bullying and cyberbullying.
+This possibility should be considered.
 If the victim might be in danger then intervention is urgently required.